VASPKIT: A User-friendly Interface Facilitating High-throughput Computing and Analysis Using VASP Code: Capabilities of the Post-Processing Module

-Fig. \ref{Post-pro} displays an overview of the post-processing features which have been implemented into the VASPKIT package.
-Next we will present the computational algorithms and some examples to illustrate the capabilities of the post-processing module.
+Figure \ref{Post-pro} displays an overview of the post-processing features as implemented into the VASPKIT package.
+This module is designed to extract and analyze the raw data including elastic mechanics, electronic, charge density, electrostatic potential, optical wave-function, catalysis and molecular dynamics related properties.
+We next present the computational algorithms and some examples to illustrate the capabilities of the post-processing module.